 The Library team will update their web pages and increase their presence on the Virtual Learning Environment to enable students and staff to access this information directly.
 We will also explore allowing students to book one-to-one sessions via Skype or similar services.

-Can I access Senate House?
+How can I access Senate House?

-- Will be launching an online support “Library WebChat” the week beginning 23 March
+- Launched an online support “Library WebChat”

 - Will continue to monitor all email inboxes